maobin-xu/robustreg/README.md

 Email: maobinxu@foxmail.com

-`robustreg` is is useful for specification curve analysis, meta-analysis, and robustness.
+`robustreg` is useful for specification curve analysis, meta-analysis, and robustness.
 It systematically runs a series of regressions based on user-defined specification combinations, plots the results, and saves the output to a dataset.

 An example of the final curve :
 ![Figure 2](fig/curve2.png)